fbpx

 Other examples of neuropsychiatric symptoms include aggression, delusion, hallucination, impulsivity, mania, paranoia, psychosis, and violent behavior.
 In extreme cases, these changes can lead to situations in which the person, their caregiver, loved ones or others are placed at risk.

-Neuropsychiatric symptoms related to a brain tumor can have several causes, including tumor location, injury caused by the tumor, age, general health, the psychological and emotional effects of brain tumors, and other health issues.
+Neuropsychiatric symptoms related to a brain tumor can have several causes, including tumor location, injury caused by the tumor, age, general health, the psychological and emotional effects of brain tumors, side effects of medications, and other health issues.

 How to handle personality changes

 If you or your caregiver notice significant changes in personality, behavior, or mood, it is important to tell your doctor.
 Health care providers can help address these symptoms.
-Strategies to address these symptoms include surgery, radiation, steroids, lifestyle changes, psychiatric medications, and counseling/psychotherapy.
+Strategies to address these symptoms include surgery, radiation, medication changes, lifestyle changes, psychiatric medications, and counseling/psychotherapy.

 The following are tools to help navigate such changes: